tursodatabase/libsql-client-ts/README.md

 ## Import

-This library supports multiple runtimes, including Node.js, Cloudflare Workers, and Deno.
+This library supports multiple runtimes, including Node.js, Cloudflare Workers, Deno, and experimental WebAssembly.

 **Make sure you import the correct client for your environment:**